f5devcentral/f5-agility-labs-dns/docs/class2/module5/module5.rst

    lab*

-In this lab we will use the BIG-IP as a Validating resolver and not send any queries to the back end server upon completion of the lab.
+In this lab we will use the BIG-IP as a Validating resolver and not send any queries to the back end server.

-The *validating* function of the resolver means that recusive queries are sent requesting DNSSEC, and responses are validated to authenticate validity of the the response!
+The *validating* function of the resolver means that recusive queries are sent requesting DNSSEC, and responses are validated to authenticate validity of  the response!

 First lets create a new DNS cache on the BIG-IP: